Eric Hamber Secondary School: Mandarin Bilingual Program

 Eric Hamber offers a Mandarin Accelerated program for Grade 8 and 9 students who have completed the Mandarin Bilingual program at Jamieson Elementary School.

 Fashion Design and Technology

 Eric Hamber has the largest high school fashion design program in western Canada.
 The program was started in 1992 by Nina Ho.
 Many graduates from Eric Hamber Secondary's fashion design program complete post secondary fashion programs in Canada, the United States, Europe and Asia and work in the fashion design field, including with companies such as Lululemon, Aritzia and Mac and Jac.
 Eric Hamber students have won awards locally, provincially, and nationally at the Skills Canada Competition.
 A show is presented every year to showcase the students' work.

 Theatre Hamber

 The Eric Hamber Theatre department runs four mainstage and four junior theatre productions (the "Footlights") each school year.
 The mainstage productions usually include a guest-directed play, musical and student-written play.

-Math and Science Honours

-The Math and Science Honours programs allow students to complete three years of study in two school years.
-However, the programs also teach various topics that are not typically covered in the BC curriculum.
-As of May 2021, the Honours programs have been canceled for succeeding years.